 Our consultation includes but is not limited to:

-Applying our fire emergency services experience , we support emergency service providers with ensuring general human resources administration practices are in place and are consistent with local, state/provisional, and federal statutory and regulatory requirements as well as industry standards.
+Applying our fire protection and emergency services experience, we support emergency service providers with ensuring general human resources administration practices are in place and are consistent with local, state/provisional, and federal statutory and regulatory requirements as well as industry standards.
 Additionally, we support emergency service providers with planning systems to attract, select, retain, and promote qualified staff in accordance with applicable local, state/provisional, and federal statutory and regulatory requirements as well as industry standards.
 Furthermore, we support emergency service providers with ensuring human resources development and utilization is consistent with your agency’s defined mission, goals, and objectives as well as being able to provide data on the utilization of your personnel.
-Other areas that we support emergency service providers with identifying are personnel compensation and occupational health and safety risk management.
+Other consulting areas we support emergency service providers with identifying are personnel compensation and occupational health and safety risk management.

-Applying our fire emergency services experience, we support emergency service providers with evaluating their financial condition and determine their ability to fund operational priorities, as well as identifying their organization’s prognosis for long-term quality of service.
-Areas of evaluation consist of financial planning, revenue, and expenditures.
+Applying our fire protection and emergency services experience, we support emergency service providers with evaluating their financial condition and determine their ability to fund operational priorities, as well as identifying their organization’s prognosis for long-term quality of service.
+Areas of consulting evaluation consist of financial planning, revenue, and expenditures.
 We meet with the emergency service provider's leadership to assist with the creation and management of a department budget specific to their needs and services to be delivered.

-Applying our fire emergency services experience, we deliver program management support to organizations with identifying services to be provided and emergency response capabilities.
-Additionally, we deliver support to fire emergency services in identifying and maintaining compliance with their mission, goals, and objectives.
+Applying our fire protection and emergency services experience, we deliver program management support to organizations with identifying services to be provided and emergency response capabilities.
+Additionally, we deliver consulting support to fire emergency services in identifying and maintaining compliance with their mission, goals, and objectives.
 Areas that we concentrate on are adequacy, effectiveness, methods, and results of programs.
 Additionally, our management and planning support assists emergency service providers and their local government officials with managing risks as would be defined in a Community Risk Assessment and Standard of Cover.